Best Sandwich in Every U.S. State

 In Anchorage (quite a bit easier to access), Glacier BrewHouse does an amazing Alderwood-smoked sockeye club with a Greek yogurt dressing.

 A ZOOKZ sandwich is an experience like no other, thanks to a unique contraption that seals the sandwich’s bread around its fillings.
-The result is somewhere between a panini and a pastry; the #25, with thinly sliced ham, avocado, seasoned black beans, cheese and house-made chipotle sauce, offers the Southwestern flair Arizona is famous for.
+The result is somewhere between a panini and a pastry; the #25, with thinly sliced ham, avocado, seasoned black beans, cheese and house-made chipotle sauce, offers the famous Southwestern Arizona flair.

 It's a tie for best sandwich in Arkansas, depending on who you ask.
 For many locals, to choose anything other than fried bologna would be sacrilege — and the simpler the better.
 A true Arkansas fried bologna sandwich is just that: thickly sliced bologna, fried and placed between two slices of bread.
 That's exactly what you'll get at Johnny B's Grill in El Dorado, beloved among locals.